-- Sometimes people use sheath to store their knives.
+- Sometimes people use sheath to store their knives or an OTF sliding knife where it’s enclosed and not exposed to harsh chemicals or conditions.
 But, if you leave it for an extended period it can encourage corrosion.
 So, make sure to avoid this kind of storage.

-Knives are built to make your life easier and safer, so it is essential to maintain them properly.
+All knives are built to make your life easier and safer, whether it be a survival knife, tactical blade or even for bushcraft purposes it is essential to maintain them properly.
 Keeping your cutting tool at high working quality will ensure that it would not struggle or fail in critical situations.
 After every use, wipe the moisture or fingertips off and keep it dry with a soft chamois or all-cotton cloth.

 Prolonged exposure and usage to salt water and gritty materials can damage your blade.
 For these reasons it is a great idea to clean and care for your knife correctly so it can last for a long time.
 Speaking of cleaning, make sure to lubricate and brush your pocket cutter once a month.